Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 What About Punctures?
 Modern inflatable kayaks are very durable and rarely need repair.
 They just don’t puncture easily but should you need to make a repair, it’s fast and easy.

-If you’re out on the water and need an easy repair that bonds in minutes, look the Patch N Go KwikPatch.
+If you’re out on the water and need an easy repair that bonds in minutes, look at the Patch N Go KwikPatch.
 Consider this to be a temporary patch to get you through the day.

 For a more durable patch job, you’ll want to make the repair once you’re back home.
 I’d strongly suggest purchasing a repair kit recommended by your boat manufacturer or specific to your boat’s material like these repair kits at Sea Eagle.